davidcox/genson/readme.md

     { 'parameter2': < 1, 2, 3 > }

-resolves to three objects with `parameter2` equal to 1, 2, and 3.
+resolves to three objects with `parameter2` equal to 1, 2, and 3, respectively, in each resulting object.
 Combinations of sampling operations result in exhaustive crosses, such that

     { 'parameter3': <1, 2, 3>,
       'parameter4': <4, 5, 6> }

-results in nine objects.
+results in nine objects ( i.e. [1,4], [1,5], [1,6], [2,4] ... ).

 GENSON also introduces tuple keys to JSON as a mechanism for specifying sampling dependencies: